Saksham3736/Experience-at-GNDEC/README.md

 Our daily schedule was sent by the teachers which was about a hall event, but it was in the afternoon.
 So, I slept well and prepared for the college.
 But, before it, there was a discussion class of mine with H S Rai sir.
 After it ends, I went towards the hall but I checked my phone and our schedule got changed.
 So, I went to classes according to the new schedule.

-And it was glad to know that it was a quiz competion at class level on aptitude.
+And it was glad to know that it was a quiz competition at class level on aptitude.
 The quiz was really great and fun.
 I was consists of many sports related, author names related and a lot more.

 After that, there was a quiz based on English knowledge which was beyond my knowledge, which is why I was not able to participate properly but I enjoyed.